The Art of Asking Questions

 - Help your child restate answers.
 Sometimes we do not hear an answer because it was not stated in the way we expected.
 Consider the answer a moment.
 You will not look slow; in fact, your child will be honored that you think his words are worthy of deliberation.
 Ask another question or restate the answer, in order to determine whether you understood.
 Take the time to help your child express his answer.

-- Do we help our child think toward the right answers?
+- Do we help our children think toward the right answers?

 - Use scaffolding techniques.
 If your child does not seem to have a good response, ask a lower-level question that offers more clues and definitive information, building up to the higher-level question.

-- Demonstrate for your child how you arrive at conclusions by asking questions yourself.
-For instance, you might say that you read something in the newspaper and asked yourself, "Could that report be true?"
-Then you asked other questions: "How can I verify that report?
+- Demonstrate for your child how you arrive at conclusions by asking yourself questions.
+For instance, let’s say that you read something in the newspaper.
+Ask yourself, "Could that report be true?"
+Then ask yourself some follow-up questions: "How can I verify that report?
 Can I trust the source?
-Why do I question it?"
+Why or why not?"

-- Have the answers.
-Open-ended questions that are not resolved lead children to think that they must "work out their own solutions to life’s problems" and that they cannot "expect to find final answers to most serious questions."1 Christian home school teachers must not only set young minds to thinking but also direct their journey toward a biblical outcome.
+- Help your child find the answers.
+Open-ended questions that are not resolved lead children to think that they must "work out their own solutions to life’s problems" and that they cannot "expect to find final answers to most serious questions."
+Christian homeschool teachers must not only set young minds to thinking but also direct their journey toward a biblical outcome.

 If we help our children, they will not only learn course content through good questioning but will also learn how to ask good questions in order to arrive at answers for themselves.
 And isn’t that the whole point?

 Jim Davis has been a Christian school teacher and administrator and was formerly head of Product Development for BJU Press.